christabor/flask_jsondash/README.md

 **view**

 Allows viewing of a chart.
+The provided function will be passed the `id` of the view as a `view_id` kwarg.

+**edit_others**

-The provided function will be passed the `id` of the view.
+Allow editing of other creators' charts.
+The provided function will be passed the `id` of the view as a `view_id` kwarg.
+If the created_by matches the logged in user, it will automatically be allowed, regardless of the auth override.

 ### Metadata configuration